dwongdev/DumbTerm/README.md

 ![dumbterm-preview](https://github.com/user-attachments/assets/45a4542f-7f69-4dcd-a6df-39e5231e3db2)

+- Access your terminal from any device with a web browser
+- Execute commands just like in a native terminal
+- Starship prompt provides a beautiful terminal experience with git status, command duration, etc.
+- PIN protection (recommended) prevents unauthorized access
+- Use the data directory to persist files between container restarts
+- Demo mode available for testing and demonstrations - simulated terminal (set DEMO_MODE=true)

 ## Use cases:
 * Build with docker: To create a sandboxed environment for testing scripts, code, applications, emulate a VPS, showcase examples and more.
 All without having to install dependencies on your local machine!
 * Build locally: To access your client's cli/terminal through your browser instead!